 Since then I started writing regularly again.
 First I updated the novel which was finally published in April 2020.
 Next, I started updating the novella with the aim of turning it into a proper novel.
 I also started a new manuscript loosely based on my life, if I lived in a fantasy realm.

-In general, my stories always have two things: adventure and nature.
+In general, my stories always have two things in common: adventure and nature.
 Whether it's travelling to a distant planet to explore an alien environment, being stranded in Antarctica and fighting against the elements, or meeting mythical figures across exotic lands.

 My love of storytelling has even made it's way into my day-job as a behavioural researcher.
 Head over to "The Academic" page to find out more